 The federal government has set itself the objective of making the energy transition a driver of energy efficiency, modernization, innovation and digitalization in power and heat generation.
-Thus climate-friendly power generation is increasingly gaining in significance.
+The goal is to achieve a climate-neutral energy system by 2045.
 While this development poses risks for thermal waste recovery plants, it also presents opportunities as they can offer various system services for the power grid related to flexibilization.
 EEW's product range currently includes the supply of the minute reserve and revenue from avoided grid use.

-Pandemics like COVID-19, epidemics or the outbreak of other infectious diseases and the related measures to restrict travel, impose quarantines, extend the shutdown of workplaces, curfews or other measures for social distancing had a significant negative impact on the global economy and international financial markets in general and therefore on the markets and market segments in which EEW operates.
+Pandemics like COVID-19, epidemics or the outbreak of other infectious diseases and the related measures to restrict travel, impose quarantine measures, extend the shutdown of workplaces, curfews or other measures for social distancing had a significant negative impact on the global economy and international financial markets in general and therefore on the markets and market segments in which EEW operates.
 Extended plant shutdowns and infections in employees lead to disruptions or delays in waste collection and transportation, plant productivity, residual waste disposal, supply of raw materials and administrative tasks.
 The impact of such outbreaks depends on a number of factors such as the duration and extent of the pandemic as well as the timing, suitability, adequacy and effectiveness of the official measures, the maintenance of resources such as personnel, materials, infrastructure and finances (e.g., the government's economic stimulus packages or central bank measures) and require an effective response to the current situation on the international and national level as well as the civilian level.
 However, there is no guarantee that such measures can effectively counter the pandemic and its consequences, which could lead to increased credit risks, liquidity risks and operational risks and impact the EEW Group and its operating results now and in the future.

 The German federal government considers waste disposal to be an essential service.
-This is shown in the Federal Ministry of the Interior's response to a joint position paper of Interessengemeinschaft der Thermischen Abfallbehandlungsanlagen in Deutschland (ITAD) and Bundesverbandes Deutscher Sonderabfallverbrennungs-Anlagen (BDSAV).
+This is shown in the Federal Ministry of the Interior's response to a joint position paper of ITAD, which represents thermal waste treatment companies in Germany, and BDSAV, which represents the hazardous waste incineration sector in Germany.
 EEW's plants must therefore be afforded special protection during the coronavirus pandemic.
-The Company has taken numerous measures in undertaking this task (e.g., communication of basic hygiene rules and rules of conduct, provision of protective gear, various organizational measures).
+The company has taken numerous measures in undertaking this task (e.g., communication of basic hygiene rules and rules of conduct, provision of protective gear, various organizational measures).
 A crisis unit regularly informs the staff about the situation in the enterprise and organizational changes made for employee protection due to pandemic developments.
 Overall, the incineration of waste and generation of energy will remain stable thanks to the above measures, regionally diversified facilities and customer structure.
-This development has continued to date in 2022.
+This development continued in 2022.